grousewood-games/solforge/docs/faq.md

 When playing `Metasight`, `Perilous Insight`, or `Lvl3 Killion`, once a first card is selected for levelling, it is leveled.
 You cannot cancel back and re-pick as you can in most multi-select operations.

 Similarly, `Discordant Strike` and `Thunderstomp` will apply the first effect and cannot be undone.
 This is to avoid confusion that the selection was registered, as the same target can be chosen for the second effect.

+### Formation

+I'm unable to find anything stating how the rule works with authority, but the wording suggests a Formation can happen any time a creature enters the field.
+So it is not restricted to Forge scenarios.
+Cards that have interactive Formation abilities (`Scourge Knights`, `Voltaic Prophet`) will only trigger on their player's turn.

 ### Sudden Death